Rebase-BR/warb/README.md

 We suggest heading to the `examples/` directory, where you'll find documentation files with plenty of usage examples, organized by **Resources** (**Resources** are the types of messages you can send via WhatsApp using Warb).

+### Webhook Support

+You might want to take action in response to messages users send.
+For example:

+1. A user sends a message like: “generate an image based on...”
+2. You receive the message, so you mark it as read to let the user know their request was acknowledged.
+3. Since the operation might take some time, you send a typing indicator to show that the request is being processed.

+To enable this kind of flow, you’ll need to know **when** a message is received.
+For that, you’ll need to run your own server to listen for incoming webhook events and respond accordingly.

+> ⚠️ **Note:** This gem **does not** provide built-in support for webhooks.
+> However, you can look at [`examples/webhook.rb`](examples/webhook.rb) for a starting point on how to implement it.
+Also, check the [official documentation](https://developers.facebook.com/docs/whatsapp/cloud-api/webhooks/payload-examples) for more details if you get stuck.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.